LYCrachel/Randomator/README.md

 # Randomator
-> A builder and pseudo random string generator for Servrian and Maze.
-I plan to make it transparent and safe to generate a key, insert it in the code and build the project, so no one can ever see the key used.
+> A builder and pseudo random string generator for Servrian and Maze (two projects of the maintainer).
+The Randomator is planned to be transparent and safe to generate a key.
+By inserting it in the code and build the project, no one could see the key used.

 ##  How to use this

-This piece of code is meant to automate the build of Servrian and Maze, two projects of mine, by generating pseudo random strings, a shared library, libweb.so, and running build scripts.
+This project will automatically build of Servrian and Maze by generating pseudo random strings, a shared library *libweb.so*, and running the built scripts.

 ### Build Randomator

-To buid this project is enough to enter its folder and issue `make`.
+Run command `make` under project's directory.

 ### Build to shared libraries

-This will build libweb.so, just run `make libs`.
-If you with to install it to your system, so you don't need to mess with search paths run `make libs-install`.
+Run `make libs` to build *libweb.so*.
+If you wish to install it to your system, run `make libs-install` instead.

 ### Build Servrian and Maze

-To build both projects libweb.so must exist in the system, if you didn't build it see the previous section.
-Servrian and Maze must be built together, otherwise they won't share the same key and won't work correctly, to buid enter the _Randomator_ folder and issue `make all`.
+* To build both projects, *libweb.so* must have been installed (see the previous section).
+* Servrian and Maze must be built together, otherwise they will not share the same key and not work correctly, to buid issue `make all`  under the _Randomator_ folder.

 ## Requirements

-This project must be placed together with Servrian and Maze, under the same folder.
+This project must be placed under the same folder with Servrian and Maze.
 To build Randomator and the shared libraries the requirements are the following:

-- Make; &
+- Make;
 - A C compiler.

 For Servrian and Maze please visit their pages.

 ## Current work

-- Creating version information; &
+- Creating version information;
 - Automating the creation of encryption keys.

 ## To-do